pbout/sdp-sp3-SML/README.md

 `add` and `subtract` instructions, etc.
 As you do this, you will see that each successive class can be written by duplicating a previous one and modifying it (obviously avoiding too much repeated code).

-3. For each instruction, the subclass needs appropriate fields, a constructor, method `toString`, and a method `execute`; `toString` and `execute` should override the same methods in class `Instruction`.
+3. For each instruction, the subclass needs appropriate fields, a constructor, method `toString`, and a method `execute`; `toString` and `execute` should override the same methods in class `sml.Instruction`.

 4. Start with the `add` instruction, because the code for translating it is already there — in method `Translator.instruction`.
 Initially, the program will not compile because there is no class for the instruction `add`.